 Picking hiking boots is never an easy task and with the increasingly high performance of boots, the choice is only getting harder.
 One of the first, and most difficult, choices are often what material of boot to go for out of leather and synthetic.
+There's a wide range of boots that are made from different animal skins.
+Some popular boots like cowboy boots featured on Shoe Adviser are made from exotic animal skins, suitable in all weather conditions.
 Each material comes with strengths and weaknesses and there’s no easy answer with everyone having their own preference and reasoning behind it.

 We’ll give you a quick rundown of the qualities you’re looking for in your boots and how the materials add up in each category.